obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.03 Scripts and Automation/GitHub Actions for the Hub.md

 There are some maintenance steps that are currently done manually, and that could be run automatically, either on a cron schedule, or upon changes to the main branch.

+This work is being tracked in [Automate (some) scripts with GitHub Actions · Issue #153](https://github.com/obsidian-community/obsidian-hub/issues/153)

 - Updating theme download counts
   - Part of [[Updating Extensions]]
 - Adding new theme, plugin and people pages